 There is another answer that relies on using the power of your subconscious brain.

-Make Change Easy by Working With Your Brain
+Make Change Easy — Rewire Your Brain

 This is the part of your brain that runs a large portion of your life on autopilot enabling you to do many tasks without thinking about them, everything from tying your shoes to driving a car.

 When you do something often enough, it becomes a habit.
 Habits are activities you do effortlessly with minimal thought on your part.

 I’m going to use an example of starting a walking program, but these concepts can be used for creating any new healthy habit.

 Telling your friends (and yourself) that you are going to start walking 5 miles a day sounds impressive, but you are probably setting yourself up for failure.